tnwinc/labsblog/_posts/2012-07-20-shortcut-foo-is-really-cool.md

 stuck using TextMate, Visual Studio, Xcode... even Sublime!

 Seriously though, I recommend it.
 It is a pay service, but its just
-$4.99 on-time.
+$4.99 one-time.
 You can try it out for free.

 BTW, this post took 3.45 seconds less time than average to write.